suitenumerique/drive/docs/installation/kubernetes.md

 ### Find postgresql connection values

-Drive uses a postgresql database as backend, so if you have a provider, obtain the necessary information to use it.
+Drive uses a Postgresql database as backend, so if you have a provider, obtain the necessary information to use it.
 If you don't, you can install a postgresql testing environment as follow:

 ```
 $ helm install --repo https://suitenumerique.github.io/helm-dev-backend -f docs/examples/helm/postgresql.values.yaml postgresql dev-backend